Start Debugging

 The ASP.NET Core 11 bits worth bookmarking.

-This pillar collects everything I’ve written about ASP.NET Core 11 - minimal APIs, OpenAPI and Swagger UI flows, authentication and Identity, rate limiting, observability with OpenTelemetry, Native AOT, the Kestrel/HTTP-3 work, and the Blazor server-side rendering changes that landed in the .NET 11 cycle.
+This pillar collects everything I’ve written about ASP.NET Core 11 - minimal APIs, OpenAPI, authentication, rate limiting, OpenTelemetry, Native AOT, the Kestrel/HTTP-3 work, and the Blazor rendering changes that landed in the .NET 11 cycle.

 What to read first

-Before the feature surface, settle the architectural forks: Minimal APIs vs controllers in ASP.NET Core 11 is the decision to make first, and if you’re building UI, Blazor Server vs WebAssembly vs United in .NET 11 settles the hosting model.
-To secure an API, JWT vs cookie authentication in ASP.NET Core 11 is the first call, then validating a JWT’s issuer, audience, and lifetime covers the config most people get wrong.
-For day-one feature surface, per-endpoint rate limiting and OpenAPI authentication flows in Swagger UI are the changes you’re most likely to wire up first.
-For perf-sensitive paths, Native AOT with minimal APIs and Kestrel’s early HTTP/3 request processing are the headline runtime wins.
+Settle the architectural forks first: Minimal APIs vs controllers in ASP.NET Core 11 comes first, Blazor Server vs WebAssembly vs United in .NET 11 settles the UI hosting model, and gRPC vs REST vs SignalR picks the transport for service-to-service calls.
+To secure an API, JWT vs cookie authentication leads, then validating its issuer, audience, and lifetime covers the config people get wrong.
+For day-one surface, per-endpoint rate limiting and OpenAPI auth flows are what you’ll wire up first, and Scalar vs Swagger UI picks the docs renderer.
+On perf-sensitive paths, Native AOT with minimal APIs and Kestrel’s early HTTP/3 processing are the runtime wins.

 What’s on this page